robotics engineer training

 Robotics Engineer Job Outlook

-The job outlook for electro-mechanical technicians in the US had seen a drop between 2004 and 2015 at an average of 2.1% per year with openings declining by a massive 12.5%.
+The job outlook for electro-mechanical technicians in the U.S. had seen a drop between 2004 and 2015 at an average of 2.1% per year with openings declining by a massive 12.5%.
 The reason is that during this time, these systems were largely manufactured for industries in decline or stagnating, unlikely to experience improvement for some time – for example, manufacturing and niche areas such as science research and exploration (NASA), neither of which are growth areas.

 However, due to recent technological advancements and the increased affordability of robotics elsewhere, industry analysts expect an increase of 5% per year for robotics, bucking the trend of the industry with over 55,000 new openings made available (Recruiter.com).
 This is much faster than the average growth rate of all U.S. jobs which is a projected 8% for the entire decade of 2020 to 2030 (U.S. Bureau of Labor Statistics).
 Graduates and executives with skills relevant to robotics engineering are unlikely to struggle to find work; they have transferable skills that will be relevant to other areas of electronics and mechanical engineering.